 Ivy League schools require supplemental essay responses in addition to the basic Common Application or Coalition Application essay.
 These elite schools try to gain a deeper understanding of the applicant through these supplemental responses.
-Think of them as your opportunity to explain how the school is a good match for you and vise versa.
+Think of them as your opportunity to explain how this particular school is a good match for you and vice versa.
 Your goal is to convey what is important to you and how the school fits into your future goals.
 It is also to help you demonstrate that you have done your homework as an applicant: that you’ve learned how your target school operates– which clubs are running, what courses are offered, what sports team you want to try out for.
 You want to make it clear to those reading your essay that you fit into the school community like a hand in a glove!

 As you prepare to respond to the supplemental questions, consider the overall character and focus of the school in relationship to your personal objectives.
 Begin with a visit to the school website, read about their educational mission, and think about how the school supports your interests.
 Columbia takes pride in the synergy created between its diverse residential student population and its location in the heart of bustling New York City.
 It also embraces a rich educational tradition in its interdepartmental Core Curriculum that encourages creative critical thinking by encompassing writing, science, philosophy, literature, art, music, and history.
 Make sure to keep all of this in mind as you think about why Columbia might be the best educational experience for you.

 Click here to schedule a call to find out how our admissions experts

 The Columbia supplemental questions below ask you to reflect on your academic, extracurricular and intellectual interests:

 Columbia College 2020 – 2021 supplemental application essay prompts